rikardvinge/explainpolysvm/README.rst

 =========

 If you use ExplainPolySVM in your work we would appreciate a citation.
-A manuscript, authored together with J. Lundström and S. Byttner at Högskolan i Halmstad, has been submitted for review.
+A manuscript, authored together with J. Lundström and S. Byttner at Halmstad University, has been submitted for review.
 In the meantime please cite according to the CITATION.cff.

 Acknowledgments